-The next step is to do the following within 30 days:
+You will then need to complete the following within 30 days:

 Workcover benefits are limited and may not always cover all the expenses sustained.
 Common law damages, on the other hand, can help you recover all additional expenses.

-We investigate claims on a no win / no fee basis.
+We investigate claims on a no win no fee basis.
 We will not charge professional fees (disbursements excluded) for our time unless there is a successful outcome.
-You also do not have to pay professional fees if you do not pursue a claim after we complete our investigations.
+Click here to learn more about No Win No Fee representation by our personal injury lawyers.

 If we recommend a damages claim is viable, we will arrange written opinions from specialists (Independent Medical Examinations or IMES’) around such issues as diagnosis, prognosis, work capacity and vocational capacity.

-Contact Pentana Stanton Lawyers on 900 22 800 and speak to one of our lawyers for free claim evaluation.
+Contact Pentana Stanton Lawyers on (03) 900 22 800 and speak to one of our person injury lawyers for a free initial telephone consultation.